 And you’ll also need to be conscious that the car automatically unlocks and locks itself.
 This can result in children being locked in the car if you’re walking away with the keys in your pocket.

 The official WLTP electric driving range of the Renault ZOE GT Line R135 Z.E.
 50 is 238 miles, although other models have a range of up to 245 miles.
 Our real-world range figures were between 233 and 240 miles, which almost match the official figures.

 Most people are likely to primarily charge their ZOE at home using a 7kW wall box, provided free by Renault, which will take 9 hours 25 minutes for a 0-100% charge.

 The ZOE has the option for 50kW DC rapid charging, which will provide 90 miles of driving range in 30 minutes – but this is an extra £750.

-Many people found the different charging options on previous ZOE models confusing, and we’ve had reports that some older ZOE models could be temperamental with some chargers.
+Many people found the different charging options on previous ZOE models confusing (and you can only use a CCS connector from 2019 (model Z.E.
+50)), and we’ve had reports that some older ZOE models could be temperamental with some chargers.

 The Renault ZOE GT Line R135 Z.E.
 50 costs £28,620 after the UK government £3,000 plug-in car grant for cars under £50,000.
 Our test car had the options of the onboard 50kW DC rapid charger (£750) and winter pack (£500), consisting of heated seats and heated steering wheel, taking the price as tested to £29,870.